Car Accident Case Timeline

 The Car Accident Attorney Goes to Work

-- The attorney will file a car accident lawsuit on your behalf, alleging the other driver was negligent in causing the accident that led to your injuries.
+- The attorney will make a claim on your behalf, alleging the other driver was negligent in causing the accident that led to your injuries.
 Then attorney’s firm will gather expert testimony from medical professionals and the evidence you documented from the accident scene to argue why you deserve a fair compensation for those injuries.

 The Settlement Negotiation Process Begins